ameni-frada/ameni-frada/README.md

 Designed and programmed an autonomous robot using Arduino and PID control with QTR sensors.
 🛠 Tools: Arduino, C, Robotics Sensors

+🔌 **CAN Communication with STM32F4**
+Implemented CAN bus on STM32 using HAL (STM32CubeIDE) for data exchange and LED control.
+🛠 Tools: STM32F4 Discovery Board, STM32CubeIDE (HAL drivers), CAN Transceiver (e.g., MCP2551 / TJA1050), LEDs & Push Buttons

 ---

 ## 📫 Let's Connect